 One proven way to connect across the functional boundaries: use a common language among the various stakeholders to direct product development in a way that best achieves a brand’s goals.
 Creative content assets aligned with business systems provide the foundation for that common frame of reference.

 Creative assets were once thought to fit entirely within the purview of marketing operations, but in successful companies that is no longer the case.
-The most nimble and fast-growing brands understand that creative assets impact not just marketing, but the full idea-to-shelf lifecycle, from product design life cycle to customer experience.
+The most nimble and fast-growing brands understand that creative assets impact not just marketing, but the full idea-to-shelf product lifecycle, from product design life cycle to customer experience.

 Even when businesses recognize the inherent value of creative assets, there are still gaps in the practical application of this understanding across the product development and delivery lifecycle.